 “Out with the old and in with the new” seems to be the mantra of the 21st century for the big telecoms companies.
 One example of this affecting our world is the rapidly expanding digital technology push in the telecoms industry.
 Telecoms companies are finding themselves redefining their businesses in order to continue holding their place as world leaders in long distance communication.
-Significant increases in the number of mergers and acquisitions (M&A) have encouraged bold developments and diversification; paving the way for an industry that will be unrecognizable within the next few years.
+Significant increases in the number of mergers and acquisitions in telecom sector (M&A) have encouraged bold developments and diversification; paving the way for an industry that will be unrecognizable within the next few years.

 With innovation comfortably seated at the heart of all technology, internet-based communication services have taken over what was once the foundation of telecoms, with over 80% of messaging traffic represented by the likes of WhatsApp, Viber, and Apple’s iMessage.